rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

     data-errors="2.75,3.28;3.171,3.084"
     ></div>

-**Figure 4:** Judgments of Memory for the two fonts with greater difference in judgments by designers.
+<figcaption><strong>Figure 4:</strong> Judgments of Memory for the two fonts with greater difference in judgments by designers.</figcaption>

 ### Words vs non-words